daxcee/sahat.github.com/_posts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 And while you are there, I highly recommend getting the **PRO** subscription ($24.99/month) to unlock over 94 React and [React Native](https://facebook.github.io/react-native/) video lessons.
 No, you will not become an expert just by watching these videos, but they are amazing at giving you short and straight to the point explanations on any particular topic.
 If you are on a budget, you can subscribe for 1 month, download all videos, then cancel your subscription at the end of the month.
 Subscribing not only gives you access to React lessons, but also to [TypeScript](https://egghead.io/technologies/typescript), [Angular 2](https://egghead.io/technologies/angular2), [D3](https://egghead.io/technologies/d3), [ECMAScript 6](https://egghead.io/technologies/es6), [Node.js](https://egghead.io/technologies/node) and more.

+As an alternative, consider this highly rated course on Udemy — [Build Web Apps with React JS and Flux](https://www.udemy.com/learn-and-understand-reactjs/?couponCode=89527) by Stephen Grider.
+It contains over 71 videos and 10 hours of content that covers React, Flux, React Router, Firebase, Imgur API and more.

 While learning React, the biggest challenge for me was that it required a completely different thinking approach to building UIs.
 Which is why reading [Thinking in React](https://facebook.github.io/react/docs/thinking-in-react.html) guide is absolutely a must for anyone who is starting out with React.

-In similar fashion to the *Product Table* from [Thinking in React](https://facebook.github.io/react/docs/thinking-in-react.html), if we are to break apart New Eden Faces UI into components this is what it would look like:
+In similar fashion to the *Product Table* from [Thinking in React](https://facebook.github.io/react/docs/thinking-in-react.html), if we are to break apart the *New Eden Faces* UI into potential components, this is what it would look like:

 ![](/images/blog/Screen Shot 2015-06-21 at 11.45.38 PM copy.png)